caiolagreca/Linux-over_the_wire_bandit/README.md

 diff: Compares files line by line and outputs the differences.
 screen: A terminal multiplexer that allows multiple shell sessions within a single terminal window.
 tmux: A terminal multiplexer that enables multiple terminal sessions to be accessed and controlled from a single screen.
-pwd: print working directory (see the current directory)
+pwd: print working directory (see the current directory).
+whatis: displays a brief description of a specified command or program.

 Unix ‘job control’: